 Two of these letters were written by Jenny (Niles) Low (1842-1892) to her husband, Capt.
 Nathaniel (“Nat”) Low, Jr. (1838-1890) while he served in the 11th New Hampshire Regiment.
 Jenny (“Jen”) was the daughter of Daniel Niles (1799-1889)—an “Expressman” from Canada—and his wife Phebe Damon of Dover, Strafford county, New Hampshire.

-The other four letters were written by Capt.
+The other five letters were written by Capt.
 Nathaniel Low, Jr. to his wife.
 He was born in Dover; received his education in the schools of that city, and in 1861 was appointed post-master there, which position he resigned to enter the service.
 Through his efforts largely, Company K was raised, of which he was commissioned captain September 4, 1862.
 He resigned his commission October 11, 1862, in just one month after the regiment left the state, and returned to Dover; but in a short time was re-commissioned as captain of Company K, and returned to the regiment.
 He participated in the Mississippi campaign, and during the winter of 1863-64 was on duty in Kentucky… While the regiment was at Annapolis, Captain Low was promoted to captain and Assistant Quartermaster, US Volunteers, and received his commission June 16, 1864.
 He was assigned to the Naval Brigade as chief quartermaster; then to Fortress Monroe in charge of water transportation; and, after Lee’s surrender, to Norfolk where he engaged in breaking up the depot of supplies and selling the government property.
 [Regimental History, p.
 186-187]

 This letter was written by Capt.
 Nathaniel Low, Jr. a week after the Battle of Fredericksburg.
 He tells his wife that the memory of her and of her inspiring words gave him courage to face the carnage on the slopes of Marye’s Heights.